 At the center of the city stands the Gothic-style Basilica of St. Michael.
 Further down, as you’re walking across the Pont de Pierre stone bridge, you’ll marvel at the iconic Place de la Bourse and enjoy the garden’s pathways and flora.

-Combining a rich history, culture, and diverse nature, France offers unique places for you to visit.
+Combining a rich history, culture, and diverse nature, France offers unique places for you to visit – read article on things associated with france.